rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 npm install apollo-link --save
 {{< /highlight >}}

-And second, use it to combine your two links:
+And second, use it to combine your two links in the *src/index.js* file:

 {{< highlight javascript "hl_lines=3 14 19" >}}
 ...